 Upon closing of the Business Combination transaction, pursuant to the terms of the Amended and Restated Certificate of Incorporation, 100,000,000 shares of preferred stock with a par value of \$0.0001 per share were authorized. eFFECTOR's Board of Directors (the "Board of Directors") has the authority, without further action by the stockholders to issue such shares of preferred stock in one or more series, to establish from time to time the number of shares to be included in each such series, and to fix the dividend, voting, and other rights, preferences and privileges of the shares.
-There were no issued and outstanding shares of preferred stock immediately after the closing of the Business Combination.
+There were no issued and outstanding shares of preferred stock immediately after the closing of the Business Combination and no preferred stock has been issued as of June 30, 2023.